Hyunggic !

 I'm Hyunggi Cho!
 A cool guy with passion !^^

-I'm a third year PhD student in ECE at Carnegie Mellon University.
+I'm a fourth year PhD student in ECE at Carnegie Mellon University.
 Before this, I completed my second Master degree in Robotics at Robotics Institute in December 2009 and my first Master degree in EE at Yonsei University in Korea.

 Our research platform was the robot 'Boss' which was the winning entry in DARPA Urban Challenge in 2007.
 I've learned so many amazing stuffs from him such as software infrastructure, sensor drivers, and various perception algorithms.
 Thanks a lot, Boss and the Tartan Racing Team !
 Since 2010, I've been actively participating in developing a 2nd generation of CMU's Boss, Autonomous Cadillac SRX4.
-He has several innovative features compared to Boss, which were briefly introduced in the video of New York Times January 12th's article (link).
-I'm maintaining its vision-based object detection system for pedestrians, bicyclists, and vehicles.
-I'm also contributing to a software architecture of its multisensor moving object tracking system.
-More media coverages will be coming soon, so, stay tuned !
+She has several innovative features compared to Boss, which were briefly introduced in the following media exposures.

 After undergrad, I worked four years in the industrial field (for my military service), where I worked as a system software programmer for an elevator control system for two years and as a Linux kernel programmer for consumer electronics for two years.
 Especially in the second company, I was involved in a software team who made a very famous broadband router called 'Anygate' in Korea.
 In that project, my role was very system oriented work such as a bootloader, device drivers, and embedded Linux kernel porting to the ARM architecture.